ropensci/opencage/README.md

     ##   <chr>      <dbl>  <dbl> <chr>
     ## 1 Sarzeau     47.5  -2.76 56370 Sarzeau, France

-Or turn coordinates into placenames:
+Or turn a set of coordinates into the name and address of the location:

 ``` r
 oc_reverse_df(latitude = 51.5034070, longitude = -0.1275920)